 - Assistance for accessing income assistance if necessary and any other services such as childcare subsidy, rental assistance program, and tenancy supports after housing has been secured.

 - Rental Supplements.
 There are some rental supplements available for HPP clients.
 These funds may be applied towards housing costs including rent, costs that are directly related to retain housing such as outstanding hydro bill, or for moving costs.
 Rental supplements are available to a particular client for a limited period of time.
 Qualifying for a rental supplement and the amount of the supplement is based on need and the availability of funds.
 Due diligence is required prior to extending a rental supplement which would include verification of income and expenses.

 Call us to find out more!
 604-987-0366

-The Adolescent & Children’s Empowerment Program provides services for children between 3 & 18 years of age who have witnessed or experienced abuse, threats or violence in the home.
-The ACE program is open to children who reside on the North Shore.
-The ACE program provides assessments, referrals and age appropriate support groups for children and adolescents, individual counselling for children & adolescents, support to parents, group and individual counselling for parents (as time permits) and prevention activities for schools.
-Through the ACE Program, young people are provided services in a safe, supportive environment where they can express and explore their feelings through art, play and discussion.
+PEACE Program provides services for children between 3 & 18 years of age who have witnessed or experienced abuse, threats or violence in the home.
+The PEACE program is open to children who reside on the North Shore.
+The PEACE program provides assessments, referrals and age appropriate support groups for children and adolescents, individual counselling for children & adolescents, support to parents, group and individual counselling for parents (as time permits) and prevention activities for schools.
+Through the PEACE Program, young people are provided services in a safe, supportive environment where they can express and explore their feelings through art, play and discussion.
 Participants share with their peers, learn new coping strategies and are empowered through their experiences.